 SBA Economic Injury Disaster Loans Program

-** NOTE: SBA is currently only accepting EIDL applications from agricultural related businesses**
+** NOTE: As of June 15, 2020, SBA is once again accepting EIDL applications from eligible applicants**

 West Virginia small businesses (according to SBA’s size standards) and most private non-profits with substantial economic injury due to COVID-19 can now apply for LOANS of up to $2 million.